nsacyber/RandPassGenerator/README.md

 Note that the -pwcs option is a little strange.
 Each character in the value represents a full set of characters.
 Any lowercase letter means "add a character set of all lowercase letters", any uppercase letter means "add a set of all uppercase letter", any digit means
 "add a set of all digits", and anything else means "add a set of all punctuation marks".
 There is no way to supply a fully custom character set.
 Normally, you should not use the -pwcs option, you should let RandPassGenerator use its default character set.

+The random camel case option (-rcc N) applies only when generating passphrases using the -pp option.
+Using -rcc N will apply uppercase at 50% chance to the first N letters of each passphrase word.
+By default the value for this option is 0, which means that no uppercasing will be applied.
+For a value of 1, only the first letter of each word might be transformed to uppercase, for 2, only first and second letter, etc.  Note that camel case can add entropy to the passphrase, but that the entropy strength does NOT take camel case into account because it varies too much.

 ### Examples